Battle of Zumail: Background

-The manoeuvre of Khalid
+Manoeuvre of Khalid

 The remaining objectives were Muzayyah, the Saniyy, and Zumial.
 Khalid ibn al-Walid selected Muzayyah.
 The other was a smaller objective and could be dealt with later without difficulty as by now the exact location of the imperial camps at Muzayyah, Saniyy, and Zumial had been established by Khalid's agents, and to deal with this objective he designed a manoeuvre which, seldom practised in history, is one of the most difficult to control and co-ordinate-a simultaneous converging attack from three directions made at night.

-The battle
+Battle

 After two or three nights of the battle of Saniyy, Khalid's Three Corps reached Zumail at night and attacked the Christian Arab forces from three different sides as planned before.
 The Christian Arab forces were unable to withstand the Muslim's surprise attack and soon dispersed but failed to escape from the battlefield and became the victims of a three sided attack by Khalid ibn al-Walid's army.
 At Zumail, nearly the whole Christian Arab army was slaughtered by Khalid's Corps.